sjhoeksma/restoff/README.md

 	* support nested resources (example: /users/45/addresses)
 	* support non-standard restful api: ability to map a user

 Automatically synchronize your local client with backend server data using your existingish RESTful API and make that data available offline.

+Cavets:
-Cavets are the results must be Json and you should follow [RESTful best known practices][rest-best-practices].
+* results must be Json
+* Need to follow [RESTful best known practices][rest-best-practices].
+	* Working on support for non-standard calls.

 # RestOff Usage